elm/projects/notes/on-general-purpose.md

 # On “General-Purpose” Languages

-Many people believe ask “will Elm become a general-purpose language?”
+Many people ask me “will Elm become a general-purpose language?” or “do you think Elm is a general-purpose language?”
 What are they talking about?

 ## What is a general-purpose language?